BN-Pool: Bayesian Nonparametric Pooling for Graphs: Experiments

 \bgroup \arraystretch{.8}

 \egroup

 As datasets, we consider \textit{Community}, a synthetic dataset generated from a \gls{sbm}, and four real-world citation networks.
-Table~\ref{tab:results_clustering} reports the results and show that, despite not knowing the real number of classes, \gls{bnpool} achieves good clustering performance.
+The details about the datasets are in Appendix~\ref{appendix:datasets}.
+Table~\ref{tab:results_clustering} reports the results and shows that, despite not knowing the real number of classes, \gls{bnpool} achieves excellent performance.